What to Do in Paris in 7 Days

 DAY 3 – MORNING

-Day 3 of this Paris 7-day itinerary will see you exploring the Seine’s left bank.
-Start with a coffee at Saint-Germain-des-Prés, one of the most beautiful neighborhoods in Paris.
+Day 3 of this Paris itinerary 7 days will see you exploring the Seine’s Left Bank.
+Start with a coffee at Saint-Germain-des-Prés (Paris 6), one of the most beautiful neighborhoods in Paris.
 Before the 12th century, it was a rural village outside Paris built around the former Saint-Germain Abbey.

-Stroll around the neighborhood, visiting the suggested points of interest.
-On the way, you will see many fancy cafes, art galleries, luxury shops, and boutique hotels.
+Stroll around Saint Germain-des-Prés, visiting the suggested points of interest.
+On the way, you will see many fancy cafés, art galleries, luxury shops, and boutique hotels.

 When you are done exploring Saint Germain, you will be within walking distance of the beautiful Luxembourg Gardens.